dannystudio/home.tab.bookmark.docker/README.md

 ## ENV Variables
 ### SCREENSHOT_API ###
-Specify the screenshot api gives the option to use different screenshot api to get the screenshot for bookmark thumbnail.
+Specify the screenshot api gives option to use different screenshot api to get the screenshot for bookmark thumbnail.
 The screenshot api should be full api url without bookmark's url and it should return a png or jpeg image.

 Here is an example of screenshot api from [elestio/ws-screenshot.slim](https://hub.docker.com/r/elestio/ws-screenshot.slim) docker
 `http://[IP_ADDRESS]]:[PORT]/api/screenshot?resX=1024&resY=768&waitTime=2000&outFormat=png&url=`